mdwhatcott/testing/README.md

 	    The methods provided by Options may be supplied to this function to tweak the execution.

-	func So(t t, actual any, assertion Func, expected ...any) func StartWith(actual any, expected ...any) error
+	func So(t *testing.T, actual any, assertion Func, expected ...any) func StartWith(actual any, expected ...any) error
 	    StartWith verified that actual starts with expected[0].
 The actual value may be an array, slice, or string.